-2.5 Board Performance
+3.6 Board Performance

-The Governance Committee is responsible for establishing processes for reviewing the performance of individual Directors, the Board as a whole and Board Committees, and reviewing and finalising the matrix of skills, experience and characteristics required to be collectively met by the Board and each of the Committees.
+The Governance Committee is responsible for establishing processes for reviewing the performance of individual Directors, the Board as a whole and Board Committees, and reviewing and finalizing the matrix of skills, experience and characteristics required to be collectively met by the Board and each of the Committees.

-In FY18, the Board formally reviewed its performance using a comprehensive and structured self-assessment approach based on the individual input and responses of Directors.
-This included consideration of the effectiveness of the Board and its performance against the requirements of its Charter as well as an assessment of the effectiveness of the structure and the composition of the Board.
-In FY15 a Professional Development Policy was also adopted to ensure that the skills and knowledge of the individual Directors is refreshed and updated periodically.
+The Board annually reviews the performance of the Board and each Committee, as well as individual Directors and the Chairman, using a comprehensive and structured self-assessment approach based on the individual input and responses of Directors.
+This includes consideration of the effectiveness of the Board and its performance against the requirements of its Charter as well as an assessment of the effectiveness of the structure and the composition of the Board.